tekknolagi/isdt/assignments/05-bld-investigative.md

 # Homework 5: BLD, Investigative

-For this assignment, you'll explore the Makefile of scdoc. scdoc is an open-source project used to generate man pages--which have a notoriously ugly formatting language--from a more friendly, Markdown-like language.
+For this assignment, you'll explore the Makefile of scdoc. scdoc is an open-source project used to generate man pages---which have a notoriously ugly formatting language---from a more friendly, Markdown-like language.
 The scdoc source repository is located [here](https://git.sr.ht/~sircmpwn/scdoc)[^different-forge].
 You can click "tree" to see a web listing of the repository's files, or you can clone it and